NEURONE-IL/neurone/README.md

     | MongoDB     | `1313` | NEURONE Database Module (access through a MongoDB client)                          |
     | Solr        | `1314` | NEURONE Information Retrieval Module (access through web browser or REST requests) |

+11. You can further customize NEURONE by setting the language for the Solr core and/or configuring a firewall.
+See the Appendix section of this README for more information.

 #### Custom deploy (through Node.js)

 Check NEURONE's Sysadmin Manual for complete instructions for a custom deploy using Node.js, Nginx and PM2.